 Regardless of whether you want one of those options or the other (or something in between), most marketers use a simple set of formats to showcase their content.

 We’ll cover five of the most common and useful formats below.

 Format 1: Blog

 A blog is one of the most reliable ways for you to consistently add new content to your website.

 Blogs are excellent opportunities for you or someone on your staff to write about current events, new ideas, or anything in the news about healthcare that you think your clients should know.

 For example, if you work with a lot of clients who get healthcare through the government marketplace, you could write a new post about upcoming Affordable Care Act implementations.
-They’re slated to continue until 2020, and everyone who’s affected by that law needs to know about it as it develops.
+They’re slated to continue, and everyone who’s affected by that law needs to know about it as it develops.